A Disaster is Coming! A 20-Point Checklist to Get You Prepared for the Next Disaster!

 1. Secure your water storage.
 You should be filling every container you can with water for storage.
 You will need drinkable and non-drinkable water.
 If you have the chance to go to the store, pick up more water.
 No matter what, water should be your number one priority to have on hand.

 2. Take stock of your food storage.
-Do you have everything you need to not leave home for a week, two weeks, a month, or three months?
-If you think you have enough food, I would be adding more food to your storage.
-Make sure you have a good mix of ready to eat, easy to prepare, and ingredients to make meals.
+Do you have everything you need to go a week, two weeks, a month, or three months without leaving home?
+If you think you have enough food, I would add more food to your storage.
+Make sure you have a good mix of ready-to-eat, easy-to-prepare, and ingredients to make meals.

 3. Take care of any chores that take water.
 Throw in a load of laundry.
 Wash dishes.
 Clean what needs to be cleaned.
 The last thing you want to have to worry about is dirty laundry and dishes.